M-Variance Asymptotics and Uniqueness of Descriptors: Acknowledgments

 \section{Acknowledgments}

-The author gratefully acknowledges funding by DFG SFB 755, project B8, DFG SFB 803, project Z2, DFG HU 1575/7 and DFG GK 2088.
-I am very grateful to Stephan Huckemann for many helpful discussions and detailed comments to the manuscript, to Sarah K\"oster for permission to use the platelet data and for Yvo Pokern for helpful discussions.
+The author gratefully acknowledges funding by DFG~CRC~755, project~B8, DFG~CRC~803, project~Z2, and DFG~CRC~1456, Project~B2.
+I am very grateful to Stephan Huckemann for many helpful discussions and detailed comments to the manuscript, to Sarah K\"oster for permission to use the platelet data and to Yvo Pokern for helpful discussions.